Nomination of examiners and examination entry

 Examiners for MPhil, PhD, MD(Res), DrPS, DPsych and DClinDent normally fulfil the following criteria:

-- At least one examiner should have experience of examining for a research degree in the UK, and the examiners should have examined at least five research degrees of the same or equivalent level between them.
+The examiners should have examined at least five research degrees of the same or equivalent level between them, of which a minimum of three examinations should have been for a research degree in the UK.
 For the MD(Res), at least one examiner should have previous experience of examining for the MD(Res).

 - Nominated examiners must have had no direct involvement in the candidate’s research and they must not have taken an active role in considering the student’s progression.